St. John Could Get Electricity Turned Back On, 6 Weeks After Hurricane Irma

 Coastal water around the territory could also pose a risk — citing the V.I. natural resources agency, the government says, "There may be an elevated health risk to anyone swimming in storm water-impacted areas as a result of increased concentrations of bacteria."

 WAPA says it has restored the water system in more than 90 percent of the territory.
-Giving an update on emergency water storage, the utility says it has four days' worth of water in St. John, nine in St. Thomas, and three on St. Croix.
+Giving an update on emergency water storage, the utility says it has four days' worth of water on St. John, nine on St. Thomas and three on St. Croix.

 Schools